 Setting targets is just the start.
 To make them meaningful, you need to build a rhythm of regular reviews and be ready to make adjustments.
 Think of it as a continuous feedback loop.
 Schedule weekly or bi-weekly meetings to check progress against your key numbers, discuss what’s working, and identify roadblocks.
 This consistent oversight keeps everyone aligned and focused.
 It also gives you the agility to pivot when needed.
 If market conditions change or a new competitor emerges, you can adjust your targets or strategy accordingly instead of sticking to an outdated plan.
 This proactive approach ensures your team is always working toward relevant and achievable goals, keeping them motivated and on the right path.

-Develop Ongoing Coaching and Training Programs
+Invest in Ongoing Coaching and Sales Training

 Your team’s ability to hit its targets is directly tied to their skills and confidence.
 That’s why ongoing coaching and training are non-negotiable.
 A one-time onboarding session isn’t enough.
 A commitment to continuous development shows your team you’re invested in their success.
 You can customize training content to address specific challenges, from mastering product knowledge to refining sales strategies and using your CRM effectively.
 Ask your salespeople what support they need and review your programs every few months to keep them fresh and relevant.
 By creating a culture of learning, you equip your team with the tools and expertise they need to overcome obstacles and consistently perform at their best.